codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 See the [Hybrid installation]({{site.baseurl}}/docs/enterprise/installation-security/#hybrid-installation) and [behind-the-firewall]({{site.baseurl}}/docs/enterprise/behind-the-firewall/) pages for more details.

-## Codefresh Runner installation
+## Introduction

-The Codefresh runner installer is available at [https://github.com/codefresh-io/venona](https://github.com/codefresh-io/venona).
+The source code for the Codefresh Runner is available at [https://github.com/codefresh-io/venona](https://github.com/codefresh-io/venona).
 You can use Venona to create, upgrade and remove runner installations on any internal Kubernetes cluster.

 Notice that a runner installation is needed for each cluster that will _run_ Codefresh pipelines.
 A runner is **not** needed in clusters that are used for _deployment_.
 It is possible to deploy applications on different clusters other than the ones the runner is running on.